1. Home

 The wife of my brother gave birth under the shelter one month ago.
 She found no health structure to take care of her.
 She was sick for a while, but finally, MSF helped her, and now she’s doing better.

 I often go to the local market in the camp to buy food and help with cooking, usually rice and tomato sauce.
-But I wish we had more flour so I could cook pastries like fried donuts.
+But I wish we had more flour so I could cook pastries like fried doughnuts.

 In El Geneina, we felt comfortable, but not here.
 Here, there are no schools and no electricity.
 There was a religious school in our block in the camp before, but not anymore.
 If given the choice, I would go back to Sudan right away.